-Internships are available with local and state governments.
+Internships are available with local and state governments, as well as other organizations with a political or policy emphasis.
 Winthrop students have participated in internships with the Charlotte, North Carolina Metrolina Council of Governments; York County Government, South Carolina; and the Rock Hill City manager's office, South Carolina.

 Frequently Asked Questions

 - The Value of Experiential Learning.
 People learn in different ways.
 Some people are very good at learning by reading and listening.
 Others learn by doing.
 For experiential learners, nothing makes traditional classroom lessons come alive more than gaining first-hand experience in one’s chosen field.
 Even if one does not receive any glamorous assignments on an internship, simply "hanging around," observing, and listening can provide valuable insight into the workings of the political world.
 Numerous studies provide support to the idea that internships can make a big difference in future job prospects.

 - Exposure to Careers.
 Political Science students -- and their parents and friends -- often wonder what in the world they can do with a Political Science major.
 By doing an internship, the experience will provide an opportunity to explore different careers that Political Science majors commonly pursue.
 There’s more out there than meets the eye.